Argyrol: History

 Argyrol was first made commercially available in 1901 by the Barnes and Hille Chemists Company.
-It has remained a registered trademark since Barnes' USPTO registration was first issued in 1902.
+The name has remained a registered trademark since Barnes' USPTO registration was first issued in 1902.
 In 1903, Medical News reported that Barnes had read a paper at the Tri-State Medical Society, in which he said Argyrol could be used to treat conjunctivitis, ophthalmia neonatorum, gonorrheal ophthalmia, otitis media, genitourinary infections and inflammations and urethritis.
 In April 1907, Barnes bought out Hille and organized the A.C.
 Barnes Company to continue the manufacture and global sales of Argyrol from three headquarters located in the United States, Great Britain, and Australia.
 Argyrol was never patented because Barnes instead strategized to define the mark as its molecule for antiseptic use and promote it exclusively through protection of his Argyrol trademark.

 Argyrol disinfection of mucous membranes benefit became public health policy to the eyes of newborns, required on birth certificates.
 The Surgeon General of the United States mandated Argyrol disinfection against the Spanish Influenza pandemic of 1918, as noted in the DTRA December 2006 report regarding US troops stationed at the Presidio in San Francisco all remaining uninfected by the use of Argyrol.
 Newspapers during the pandemic informed the public of physician recommendation for the use of Argyrol to the nose and throat and 'spray stations' were established on the street in New York.
 Nebulization of Argyrol was implemented but it is extraordinary that very little mention of Argyrol is found in contemporary articles about the pandemic.
 Argyrol disinfection was instrumental as to how the 1918 pandemic was brought under control, in addition to the same safety measures implemented to reduce the infection rates of the pandemic in 2020.
 Argyrol disinfection also was mandated during quarantine against other diseases such as diphtheria and a variety of uses of Argyrol was the WWII advantage of US and Allied forces.
 Argyrol was World Health Organization Essentials Medicine listed since inception and into the first decade of the 21st century.
-Argyrol was in almost every First Aid Safety kit for the workplace, school nurses' offices and public health clinics until manufacture was interrupted as observed by Dr. Leila Denmark, co-creator of the pertussis (Whooping Cough) vaccine and a staunch advocate for the use of Argyrol in her book "Every Child Deserves A Chance", noted interruption of Argyrol's availability during the 1970s.
+Argyrol was in almost every First Aid Safety kit for the workplace, school nurses' offices and public health clinics until its manufacture was interrupted.
+Dr. Leila Denmark, co-creator of the pertussis (Whooping Cough) vaccine and a staunch advocate for the use of Argyrol in her book Every Child Deserves A Chance, noted the interruption of Argyrol's availability during the 1970s.